AAdewunmi/Java-Email-Application/README.md

 ## 1. What is the project?

-Using JavaMail API to send email from Java applications with no authentication.
+Using JavaMail API to send emails using SMTP from Java applications:

+1. without authentication,

 ## 2. Tech Stack: